helloabunai/solarman-mqtt/README.md

 # solarman-mqtt
+> Poll Solarman APIs and display data in HomeKit via MQTT broker
 > WIP Fork/update to polling solarman APIs after the database split to separate global/chinese regions + API format change
-> Not yet implemented
+> Implementation currently ongoing.
+Not ready for use.
->
->
-> Poll Solarman APIs and display data in HomeKit via MQTT broker

 # Features
 - [x] Display battery power as a light sensor